Mental Health Commission

 Ways to support the mental health of older adults in the community include:

-• looking after physical health through good diet and exercise, medical check-ups and medication reviews
+• looking after physical health through eating nutritious foods and exercise, medical check-ups and medication reviews

-• prioritising good consistent sleep – seven hours or more a night
+• prioritising consistent sleep and sleep hygiene – seven hours or more a night and/or regular opportunities to rest

 • encouraging participation in experiences to keep the mind active